 World’s First Solar-Powered Town Officially Open in Charlotte County, Fla.

 Babcock Ranch, the world’s first solar-powered town located in southeast Charlotte County, just northeast of Fort Myers on Babcock Ranch Road/State Road 31, commemorated the town’s official grand opening on March 10, 2018, with a celebration that featured tours of 20 furnished model homes and FPL’s Babcock Ranch Solar Energy Center, where a newly constructed observation platform provides sweeping views of the 440-acre solar field.
 Babcock Ranch was created by Kitson & Partners with respect for the natural environment and the philosophy that smart growth and sustainability work hand in hand.
 Half of the town’s 18,000-acre footprint is set aside as greenways, parks, and expansive lakes, providing recreation and scenic backdrops for Babcock Ranch’s homes and the Founder’s Square downtown district.
 Babcock Ranch promotes healthy living through a walkable community plan, 50 miles of planned biking and hiking trails, interconnected lakes for paddling enthusiasts, a robust calendar of exercise classes, and the Healthy Life Center operated by Lee Health.

 Art AND Nature?
 What a Beautiful Combo!

 Ride Green, Ride Free, Ride Like the Wind to Discover the Real Charlotte Harbor

 Punta Gorda features the first Florida free bike loan program.
-The city has been recognized as a “Florida Bike-Friendly Community” by the Florida Bicycle Association as a result of their volunteer organization called TEAM Punta Gorda offering a complimentary Yellow Bike Loaner Program.
-All that is required to enjoy a bicycle for an hour or a day is a credit card, driver’s license (copies made for collateral) and signature of waiver.
+The city has been recognized as a “Florida Bike-Friendly Community” by the Florida Bicycle Association for their volunteer organization called TEAM Punta Gorda offering a complimentary Yellow Bike Loaner Program.
+All that is required to enjoy a bicycle for an hour or a day is a credit card, driver’s license (copies made for collateral), and signature of a waiver.
 Bicycles are offered on a space-available basis at various downtown locations.
 Since Punta Gorda is a bicycle-friendly community, the Punta Gorda Pathways, which is an 18-mile loop trail connecting pedestrian and bike paths around the city, was established to allow the city’s bicyclists a more convenient way to get around.
 Four bicycle routes were also established and marked and range in length from 17 miles to a 31-mile ride.

-Undiscovered Beaches for Sunsets, Sports, Solitude and Shelling
+Undiscovered Beaches for Sunsets, Sports, Solitude, and Shelling

 Paddle Through Paradise - Blueway Trails